-Sixty-Plus participants may enroll for 11 or fewer credits unless a request to enroll in a greater number of credits is approved by the Provost.
-Participants in this program may be prohibited from enrolling in certain courses or classes for which special course or training prerequisites apply, or in which physical demands upon students are inappropriate for persons 60 years of age or older, or in which the number of participating regular students is insufficient to cover the University's or College's course-related expenses as determined by the University.
+Sixty-Plus participants may enroll for 11 or fewer credits unless a request to enroll in a greater number of credits is approved by the provost.
+Participants in this program may be prohibited from enrolling in certain courses or classes for which special course or training prerequisites apply, or in which physical demands upon students are inappropriate for persons age 60 or older, or in which the number of participating regular students is insufficient to cover the University's or College's course-related expenses as determined by the University.